MattBann/Search-Tree-Traversal/README.md

 Once you have setup your graph, you can save it by clicking File->Save in the right-hand corner of the top bar, which saves the graph and options in a plain-text json file with the extension '.stt'.
 You can then load this file using File->Open.
+There are some pre-made examples in this repository ([here](/examples)) which might be useful for seeing what's possible

 Note: in the web version, pressing save will download the file as 'search_tree.stt', as such there is no 'Save as' option.
 Opening a file is treated as a file upload (though it is kept local to your machine) with a 30 second timeout